KatherineMichel/agile-sprint-playbook/extra.md

 * Short Narrative in Bullets (Longterm Company/Product Vision/Strategy)

-What is your business and what do you envision it to be?

 * Sources of inspiration
 * "Gathering Forces: Facts that will shape this product/service"